andyhasit/andyhasit.github.io/pointy/README.md

 The **_updateDOM()** function is provided by NM, and is the only place where magic occurs.
 For it to do anything, you need to add watchers to the registry.

+The way it works is `change observable data` > `change computed data` > `update dom`.
+The difference between NM and other frameworks is that NM waits for you to say when to move on to each step.
+The observable approach is for you to tack on watchers.

+So instead of lots of little self-updating DOM components with watchers flying everywhere, we have one big registry of ....

+##### Scenario: adding to a filtered list.

+1. Item gets added to observable data (array)
+2. Watcher gets notified of this change.
+3. Determines if change affects it.
+4. Applies DOM change.

+Doing it any other way makes it hard to know how often the DOM is updated.

+The difference is that we don't use 100's of independent watchers.
+There is one load of data

 It determines what data has changed,